About Maryann Miller

 Miller is the Theatre Director at the art center, where she had the privilege of directing one of her original plays several years ago.
 She enjoys directing, especially working with young performers, and every summer holds a two-week Youth Drama Camp.
 When not directing, Miller likes to be onstage and has appeared in "Squabbles" as Mildred at the Main Street Theatre in Sulphur Springs, where she also appeared as Mama Wheelis in "Daddy's Dying, Whose Got the Will?" and Martha Brewster in "Arsenic and Old Lace."

-When not writing or "playing" on stage, Miller enjoys her little ranch in East Texas where she lives with her husband.
+When not writing or "playing" on stage, Miller enjoys playing on her little ranch in East Texas.